Quantum Redshift

 Quantum Redshift is a video game for the Xbox console, developed by Curly Monsters and published by Microsoft Game Studios in 2002.
 The game is a futuristic racing game with the addition of combat and character rivalries that influence competitive races.
 Quantum Redshift was conceived as a spiritual successor to the racing game Wipeout and was developed by several former Psygnosis staff who worked on the game.
 The game's publication faced challenges, as Curly Monsters staff voiced creative differences regarding packaging and marketing by Microsoft Game Studios.
-The game received mixed to average reviews from critics, with praise directed at the game's visual presentation and smooth framerate, and criticism towards the lack of distinctive and original features in its design and gameplay compared to its contemporaries.
+The game received mixed reviews from critics, with praise directed at the game's visual presentation and smooth framerate, and criticism towards the lack of distinctive and original features in its design and gameplay compared to its contemporaries.
 The game was commercially unsuccessful, leading to the discontinuation of a planned sequel and the dissolution of Curly Monsters in 2003.

 Gameplay

 Players race futuristic hovercraft named SPARCs in Quantum Redshift.

 Set one hundred years in the future, Quantum Redshift is a racing game where high-speed races are held on hovercraft known as SPARCs, or single-person armed racing crafts.
 Races are held across a cast of sixteen selectable characters over eight stages, with each stage featuring two alternate routes.
 On the track, players have offensive weapons, including a homing and non-homing weapon, and overshields to combat competitors during races.
 Races also feature color-coded power-ups on the track that charge weapons and shields.
 Players are able to use points to augment their ship between races, with points earned by winning events, collecting power-ups or defeating opponents.

 The game features four modes of play.
 'Tournament' mode involves the completion of a series of events.
 Tournaments are offered in increasing scales of difficulty, with Novice and Amateur modes unlocked initially, and higher difficulty modes increasing the speed of the vehicles during races.
 Each selectable character in this mode has a rival, with additional points awarded to destroying a rival's vehicle in a race.
 Upon completion of the tournament, a one-on-one 'Nemesis Challenge' race is staged against the player's rival, allowing them to unlock playing as the rival.
 'Time Attack' is a solo timed single race in which laps can be recorded as a 'ghost' for others to compete against.
 'Quick Race' is a single race against computer opponents on an unlocked track.
 'Multiplayer' mode supports local split-screen races for two to four players.